 Jesus and Beelzebul

 Yet, if there is one Church and one God, why do divisions arise?
 Quite simply, due to a lack of love.
 As St. Paul teaches us, “And above all these put on love, which binds everything together in perfect harmony” (Colossians 3:14).
-True harmony and true unity can only exist when we strive to achieve the perfect love that Christ demonstrated to us.
-But, practically speaking, how can we demonstrate this love that leads to unity?
-St. Paul answers this question by explaining that:
+Love is the bond that holds the Church together.
+Without love, even the strongest structures collapse.

-“Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
+Christ Himself gave us the model of perfect love that leads to unity: a love that is humble, sacrificial, and enduring.
+St. Paul beautifully describes this love: “Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things” (1 Corinthians 13:4-7).
+Where this love is lived out, unity flourishes.
+Where it is absent, division creeps in.

 Let us pray that God strengthens us in our mission to strive for this perfect love.
 The Church was established through the love of Christ, and we must keep the Church and our own homes united by continuously and earnestly striving to demonstrate this same love.
 St. Paul teaches us that “for just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ” (1 Corinthians 12:12).
-It is not only the priests or not only the parents that are responsible for unity in the Church and our homes.
-Each and every one of us has a personal responsibility to maintain this unity.
+Unity is not the task of priests alone, nor of parents alone—it is the responsibility of each member of the Body.
+Just as every part of the body contributes to health, so too every believer contributes to the unity of the Church and of the home.

 Sources: